-A noisy water system in any house can be alarming and frightening, especially when all the pipes start to rattle at once.
+A noisy water system in any house can be alarming and frightening, especially when all the pipes start to rattle.
 You are unlikely to know what is causing it, but your friendly Ormond plumber will tell you that the most common cause of this is a water hammer.

 When a water hammer does occur, the water pipes vibrate and make a horrible noise.
 There are various reasons why this may happen, including damage to pipework or plumbing parts.
 But water hammer is also caused by pipes that have not been laid out and fitted correctly, and it might happen if tap washers are worn-out or damaged, or washer plates, clips and straps are too tight.
 The thermal expansion of pipes may also cause it.

 There is no doubt that it is the responsibility of plumbers to lay pipes so that noise and water hammers don’t happen.
-So if your plumbing starts to rattle, call in a reputable Ormond plumber to sort out the problem and make sure that the pipes don’t cause a level of noise that is unacceptable.
+So if your plumbing starts to rattle, call a reputable Ormond plumber to sort out the problem and ensure that the pipes don’t cause unacceptable noise.

-Another cause of plumbing rattles are airlocks, which are collections of air bubbles at the top or a high point of any plumbing pipeline.
+Another cause of plumbing rattles is airlocks, which are collections of air bubbles at the top or a high point of any plumbing pipeline.
 If there is an airlock in your water system when you turn the tap on, you will probably hear a hissing or gurgling sound in the pipes, and the water won’t flow out of the tap.
-It depends where the airlock is, but you may be able to force it back up the pipe by taking a damp cloth and plunging it forcefully against the spout of the tap that is affected so that suction is created.
+It depends where the airlock is, but you may be able to force it back up the pipe by taking a damp cloth and plunging it forcefully against the spout of the affected tap so that suction is created.

 Drains can also be noisy; for example, when waste going down a drain draws air through the seal of the trap.
 Usually, this happens when part of the discharge pipe from sanitary fixtures to gullies is vertical or nearly vertical.
-The only way to stop this from happening is to call in a plumber from Precision Electrical and Plumbing to vent the system and get rid of it right away.
+The only way to stop this is to call in a plumber from Precision Electrical and Plumbing to vent the system and get rid of it immediately.

 A plumbing emergency can happen anytime if you don’t maintain your pipes.
 Know how the most common plumbing problems can be prevented.Read More